Paul Pelland

 Paul Pelland (also known as longhaulpaul) (born c.
-1966) is a long distance motorcyclist who has set many world records while living with multiple sclerosis.
+1966) is an American long distance motorcyclist who has set many world records while living with multiple sclerosis.
 He lives in Londonderry, New Hampshire.

 He finished his first Iron Butt Rally – an 11-day 11,000-mile motorcycle endurance event known as "The World's Toughest Motorcycle Competition" – on a Ural motorcycle in 2001.
 He suffered many mechanical issues along the way and had to make new pushrods out of drill bits he found at a hardware store.

 In 2003, before receiving his diagnosis, Pelland was a top ten finisher of the Iron Butt Rally.
 As he continued through the latter portion of this rally, he found that he could not remember the name of a fellow rider at an accident scene.
 He also found his hands numb and experienced memory and cognitive issues.
 He learned shortly after this experience that these were symptoms of multiple sclerosis.
 Pelland retired from competition after the 2003 Iron Butt Rally and gave up riding for nearly a decade.

 In 2012, Pelland made his diagnosis public and began documenting a million mile journey, "Chasing the Cure for Multiple Sclerosis".
 He travels the country as an inspirational speaker sharing his story and encouraging others to continue following their passions regardless of what obstacles are in their path.

 On September 29, 2012, Pelland, sponsored by National Powersports, set a world record by riding 1,000 miles in under 24 hours on 100 different motorcycles.
 This was his first fundraiser for the National MS Society.

 Pelland said he will continue to ride until he meets his one million mile goal.
 He calls this "Longhaulpaul's Endless Road Tour" and is to raise funds for Multiple Sclerosis.